brendancrebs/butler/specs/butler_config.md

 IMPORTANT: Butler requires information about the languages in a repository.
 For detailed information about what information to supply and how, see the [language_options.md][1] spec file.

-### Butler Ignore
+### Butler Paths File

-The `.butler.ignore.yaml` file can be used to store the `allowedPaths` and `ignoredPaths`.
-To use this feature, add a file with the name `.butler.ignore.yaml` at the root of the repo.
+The `.butler.paths.yaml` file can be used to store paths related to Butler.
+Specifically, you can defined a list of `allowedPaths`, `ignoredPaths`, and `criticalPaths` in this file.
+The point of this feature is to allow for a place to store a potentially long and bloated list of paths which would clutter the base config.
+To use this feature, add a file with the name `.butler.paths.yaml` at the root of the repo.
 Then you may add the allowed/ignored paths with this same syntax as specified for the allowed/ignored paths in the base config above.

-#### Butler Ignore Example
+#### Butler Paths Example

 ```yaml
 allowedPaths: